totalhack/zillion/README.md

 - Apply technical transformations on columns including rolling, cumulative, and rank statistics
 - Save and load report specifications
-- Optional automatic type conversions - i.e. get a "year" dimension for free from a "date" column
+- Optionally apply automatic type conversions - i.e. get a "year" dimension for free from a "date" column
 - Utilize "adhoc" datasources and fields to enrich specific report requests

 Why `Zillion`?

-There are many commercial solutions out there that provide data warehousing solutions.
-Many of them are cost-prohibitive, come with strings attached or vendor lock-in, and are overly heavyweight. `Zillion` aims to be a more democratic solution to data warehousing, and to provide powerful data analysis capabilities to all.
+There are many commercial solutions out there that provide data warehousing capabilities.
+Many of them are cost-prohibitive, come with strings attached or vendor lock-in, and are overly heavyweight. `Zillion` aims to be a more democratic solution to data warehousing, and to provide simple, powerful data analysis capabilities to all.

 Table of Contents
 -----------------